-Students with diagnosed medical conditions, severe allergies or anaphylactic often have a medical plan in place developed by our administration and our school nurse in conjunction with parent input.
+Students with diagnosed medical conditions, severe allergies or anaphylactic often have a medical plan in place developed by our administration parent input.
 If you believe your child requires a medical plan, please contact our school office to make an appointment.